ArOhBeK/Ergo-Context/README.md

 - Attach to documentation packages, audit reports, or specs.
 - Print or review offline.

+Agents don’t typically use this directly, but it’s useful for humans collaborating with them.

 ---

 ## 10. sphinx_docs/index.rst & sphinx_docs/context.rst